adityamohan29/Soarch/README.md

 In this case, for flights from point A to B, soarch first performs a nearest neighbour query in A and B and finds direct flights to airports close to A ( _mid_flights_A_ ) and B ( _mid_flights_B_ ) themseleves.
 Once these direct flights are established sorach finds the flights from _mid_flights_A_ to _mid_flights_B_ ).

-At the end all these three are joined to a table and are ordered based on their price.
+At the end, the result from all these procedures are joined into a table and are ordered based on their price.

 Enjoy soarching!